The Short Guide to Constructive Dismissal

-• You were suddenly demoted without notice or any kind of formal disciplinary process.
+• Demotion without a valid reason or the absence of a formal disciplinary process.

 Short Guide to Constructive Dismissal